0mniteck/u-boot/docs/SIGN.md

 3. **Ykman**: Install the YubiKey Manager to manage your YubiKey, might need pcscd.
 4. **Ykcs11**: Install ykcs11 library on your system.
 5. **libengine-pkcs11-openssl**: Install ykcs11 libengine dynamic extention on your system.
-6. **OpenSC**: Install OpenSC on your system if you need to debug openssl module using pkcs11-tools --module `` -t.
+6. **OpenSC**: Install OpenSC on your system if you need to debug the openssl module using pkcs11-tools --module `` -t.

 ### Steps to Create a Root CA on YubiKey